Packing Light for Extended Fall Travel in European Cities

 After reading an excess of travel blogs, here are the 5 C’s of Packing Light we kept in mind.
 They’re mostly things I already knew about traveling as light as possible, but needed to hear again.

 4. Carry-on only.
 This is a non-negotiable for many full-time travelers.
 It saves money, time, and hassle.
 Ben and I have already done this for the past decade.
 We’re each bringing a regular backpack as our personal item.
-Ben has a thin nylon duffel as his hand baggage and I’m using a light-weight wheeled duffel.
+Ben has a thin nylon duffel as his baggage and I’m using a light-weight wheeled duffel.
 I researched for days about switching to a roller for the first time.
 Once I found a highly-rated bag that was rugged, soft-sided, international carry-on size, and barely 4 lb. empty, I made the investment in my back and shoulders.
 On travel days we’ll wear our bulkiest clothes and shoes and load jacket pockets up.
 Some budget carriers have very strict weight limits, but we’ll do our best!

 Alison (4 months of European city living in 50-70°F daytime weather)